arximboldi/lager/doc/actions.rst

        return std::visit([&] (auto a) { return update_todos(m, a); }, a);
    }

-This approach of using ``std::variant`` to combine typed actions has multiple advantages:
+This approach of using ``std::variant`` to combine strongly typed actions has multiple advantages:

 - Actions are simple :ref:`value types <value-semantics>`.
 It is easy to add serialization and other inspection mechanisms.